 The trail is undulating initially and then it starts to climb, though only moderately.
 Cross avalanche slopes filled with wildflowers.
 Definitely make some noise through here.
 So far I have never seen so much as bear scat in the area but grizzlies are known to hang out around Highwood Pass.

-Continue on the obvious trail to Pocaterra Tarn.
+Continue on the obvious, well-trodden trail to Pocaterra Tarn.
 Remain on the trail until you see the rocks in the photo below and then turn left.
 (It’s not a big pile of rocks but the trail looks substantial.
 If you go right you’ll end up heading for Pocaterra Ridge.)

 It gets hot through here with all the black rock.
-Catch your breath at Grizzly Col and take in the view before continuing up towards Grizzly Ridge.
+Catch your breath at Grizzly Col and take in the view before continuing up towards the ridge.
 You may see some people scrambling up the very steep Mt.
 Tyrwhitt on the right.

-The hike up from Grizzly Col to the ridge is short – perhaps 15 minutes at most.
-Once you reach the ridge turn left and follow the well-traveled trail, scrambling up and along a very rocky section for the last 100 metres or so.
+The hike up from Grizzly Col to Grizzly Ridge is short – perhaps 15 minutes at most.
+Once you reach the ridge turn left and follow the well-traveled trail, enjoying phenomenal views along the way.
+At the very end of the ridge, there is a short scramble up and along a very rocky section for the last 100 metres or so.

-There are lots of handholds and it’s really not so difficult.
+Fortunately, there are lots of handholds and it’s really not so difficult but it might play with your head.
 The reward on the summit are views stretching for miles in all directions.
 Return to the ridge for a well earned picnic lunch.